Angels (Robbie Williams song): Music video

 The video for "Angels" opens a visibly anxious Simpson on an empty stage rehearsing for a performance.
 She can be seen in intercut scenes staring into space, as if she has lost her self-confidence and ability to perform.
 As the song progresses, however, white roses can be seen scattered around her as a sign of hope, and soon Simpson begins to regain her confidence.
 The song then shifts into its instrumental bridge to correlate with the emotions of the characters, as Simpson proceeds to climb to the top of the building for her final performance.
 There she is greeted by a youth orchestra, and finishes the song.

 Chart performance

 Simpson's version of "Angels" failed to break into the Billboard Hot 100 (though it did reach number six on the Bubbling Under Hot 100 Singles).
 However, the song did become a moderate success on the Top 40 Mainstream and Hot Digital Tracks charts.
-Both Simpson, and her father and manager Joe Simpson, had hoped this song would lead to her first Grammy nomination, as Britney Spears and Christina Aguilera, her 1990s rivals, had each already been nominated as well as winning.
-The song's downloads were not allowed to help it.